jsteenbeeke/www.tysanclan.com/charter.md

    2. A Truthsayer has the right to declare a regulation "untenable", after which a clan majority can decide to repeal the act
    3. A Truthsayer has the right to convict other members of regulation violations.
 Note however that a Truthsayer can not convict a member if he himself pressed the charges, but another Truthsayer can
    4. A Truthsayer has the right to moderate any public forum
-   5. A Truthsayer has the duty to uphold the legit nature of the Tysan Clan as vigorously as possible
+   5. A Truthsayer has the duty to uphold the legit nature of the Disco Clan as vigorously as possible
    6. A Truthsayer has the right to approve achievement requests of members
    7. A Truthsayer may block a new achievement if it uses imagery that violates regulations, upon which the submitter may submit a new image to restart the vote
    8. A Truthsayer may remove a new achievement if it violates or promotes the violation of this charter or one or more Regulations